Poker Starting Hands: Play the Odds, Not Just the Cards

 • What position am I in – Late Position

 So, we look at the UNRAISED Action chart, and look in the column for Late Position.
 You will see that we are allowed to Call a Multi-way pot with a group H hand (multiple players playing the hand).
-As two people have already called and the blinds will likely also call we can call the big blind and play the hand.
-So we would call the big blind on this hand.

 How much should I Raise?